dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/buildtime-openapi.md

 Generating OpenAPI documentation during the app's build step can be useful for documentation that is:

-- Committed into source control
+- Committed into source control.
-- Used for spec-based integration testing
+- Used for spec-based integration testing.
-- Served statically from the web server
+- Served statically from the web server.

 To add support for generating OpenAPI documents at build time, install the [`Microsoft.Extensions.ApiDescription.Server`](https://www.nuget.org/packages/Microsoft.Extensions.ApiDescription.Server) NuGet package: